Wheaties466/auto-ssh-tunnel/README.md

 [*] We are now finished with the installation!
 Restart the client to complete the installation.
 To run autossh, input connect.py on the terminal.
 ```

+Also there is a systemd service file to start the connection on boot.
+`sudo cp reverse-tunnel.service /etc/systemd/system/`
+`sudo systemctl enable reverse-tunnel.service`

 -------------------------